bmuammar/ppms/README.md

 - Cam Page:

     In this page there is a button to open the device camera and scan the QR Code pinned on the equipment to view its maintenance history and operation regime.

-Thank You Very Much And this Was CS50 =D !